CrazyFedde/docs/commands.md

 <a name="UptimeCommand"></a>
 ### Uptime

-Displays how long the bot has been online.
+Displays how long the bot has been online for.

 #### Usage